SattikBhaumik/SattikBhaumik/README.md

 I'm a **Physics and Astronomy Student** at Minerva University.
 I'm passionate about exploring the universe and using data to uncover its mysteries.
 Currently, I'm focused on exoplanet research and developing computational models to study their habitability.
 I am also interested in a varied sub-fields within Astronomy such as Black Holes, Galaxies, etc.: essentially everything!

 - Fellow of the Royal Astronomical Society
+- Student Affiliate of the Royal Aeronautical Society
-- Published paper on exoplanet habitability
+- Published 2 papers on exoplanet habitability

 ## Projects